f-cohomology and motives over number rings

 The contents of the paper are as follows: \refsect{axiomaticdescription} is the basis of the remainder; it lists a number of axioms on triangulated categories of motives.
 Such categories $\DMgm(S)$ have been constructed by Voevodsky \cite{Voevodsky:TCM} and Hanamura \cite{Hanamura:Motives1} (over fields) and Levine \cite{Levine:MixedMotives} (over bases $S$ over a field).
 The various approaches are known to be (anti-)equivalent, at least for rational coefficients \cite[Section VI.2.5]{Levine:MixedMotives}, \cite[Section 4]{Bondarko:Differential}.
-Over more general bases $S$, a candidate for the category $\DM(S)$ has been constructed by Ivorra \cite{Ivorra:Realisation}.
-Cisinski and D\'eglise are developing a robust theory of such motives \cite{CisinskiDeglise:Triangulated}.
+Over more general bases $S$, the category $\DM(S)$ has been constructed by Ivorra \cite{Ivorra:Realisation} and Cisinski and D\'eglise \cite{CisinskiDeglise:Triangulated}.
 We sum up the properties of this construction by specifying a number of axioms concerning triangulated categories of motives that will be used in the sequel.
 They are concerned with the ``core'' behavior of $\DM(S)$, that is: functoriality, compacity, the monoidal structure and the relation to algebraic $K$-theory, as well as localization, purity, base-change and resolution of singularities.
 We work with motives with rational coefficients only, since this is sufficient for all our purposes.
 We use a contravariant notation for motives, that is to say the functor that maps any scheme $X$ to its motive $\M(X)$ shall be contravariant.
 This is in line with most pre-Voevodsky papers.

 \refsect{realizations} is a very brief reminder on realizations.
 The existence of various realizations, due to Huber and Ivorra \cite{Huber:Mixed, Huber:Realization, Ivorra:Realisation}, is pinning down the intuition that motives should be universal among (reasonable) cohomology theories.